S-Luther/ESOF423/README.md

 ### Dev Docs

 This repository is a firebase based web-app built using primarily JavaScript.
 All storage for files and our DB is contained with the firebase API and accessed through Firebase sepecifc .js commands.

+Login Authentication occurs in the index.js file.

+Friend request / accepting requests logic is contained in the profile.js file.

 #### Needs: